 Debugging multithreaded applications creates a number of new development challenges.
 For instance, developers need to implement parallelization strategies and overcome new performance challenges - such as concurrency, synchronization, and memory bandwidth - all while maintaining program correctness and optimization.
 It would take a super-human developer to manage all of these new tasks alone.

-Even though free command line debuggers and troubleshooting methods such as printf may be helpful in some situations, as you move to developing more complex and multithreaded applications, their capabilities are quickly exhausted.
+Even though free command line debuggers and troubleshooting methods such as printf may be helpful in some situations, as you move to develop more complex and multithreaded applications, their capabilities are quickly exhausted.

 |Capabilities||Advanced debugger||Basic debuggers|